 There will be a facility for runners to leave drop-bags for Balmaha, Rowardennan, Inversnaid, Beinglas Farm and Bridge of Orchy.
 Please ensure these drop bags are clearly marked with your race number, and take them to the marked vehicle at the start at Milngavie Station.
-They should be as small as possible.
+They should be as small as possible and should not contain water, as that will be provided.
 It will not be possible to return the contents of any drop bag to you after the race.